vladgonzalezmigal/InternetRouterCplus/writeups/check5.md

 Checkpoint 5 Writeup
 ====================

-My name: [your name here]
+My name: [vladimir gonzalez migal]

-My SUNet ID: [your sunetid here]
+My SUNet ID: [vladgm24]

 I collaborated with: [list sunetids here]

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [moserj]

 This checkpoint took me about [n] hours to do.
 I [did/did not] attend the lab session.